Bit array: Language support

 The APL programming language fully supports bit arrays of arbitrary shape and size as a Boolean datatype distinct from integers.
 All major implementations (Dyalog APL, APL2, APL Next, NARS2000, Gnu APL, etc.) pack the bits densely into whatever size the machine word is.
-Bits may be accessed individually via the usual indexing notation (A[3]) as well as through all of the usual primitive functions and operators where they are often operated on using a special case algorithm such as summing the bits via a table lookup of bytes.
+Bits may be accessed individually via the usual indexing notation (for example, A[3]) as well as through all of the usual primitive functions and operators where they are often operated on using a special case algorithm such as summing the bits via a table lookup of bytes.